vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 14 It represents the dimension of will \(i or iccha\) as further brought into existence.
 Note the progression: short-vowel-I or will, long-vowel-I as ruling power, diphthong ai as majesty.

-15 For example, the mantra Sau, which can be either Sauṁ or Sauâ.
-Sauâ is most common and is used to project energy or Shakti as well as the power of Soma.
+15 For example, the mantra Sau, which can be either Sauṁ or Sauḥ.
+Sauḥ is most common and is used to project energy or Shakti as well as the power of Soma.